ampatspell/amateurinmotion/content/blog/02-nested-objects-using-decorators.md

 };
 ```

-With this we're still adding `_hamster` property which we'll get rid of in a bit, but one of the benefits are already there – when `Hamster` is instantiated, it's being accessed for the first time, so that can be a perfect place to start any necessary async work.
+With that we're still setting `_hamster` property which we'll get rid of in a bit, but one of the benefits are already there – when `Hamster` is instantiated, it's has been accessed for the first time, so that can be a perfect place to start any necessary async work.

-But we can do better.
+But we can do even better.

 # getInstance helper